Alrope123/Alrope123.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Predoctoral Young Investigator @ AI2
+subtitle: First-year PhD at @ UIUC

 profile:
   align: right